Concordium/concordium-node/docs/contracts.md

 entrypoint, then the fallback entrypoint is invoked, if it exists.

-Since this means that the executed entrypoint may be different from the one that was named in, e.g., transaction, it is useful to expose the named entrypoint in the contract.
+Since this means that the executed entrypoint may be different from the one that was named, e.g., in the transaction, it is useful to expose the named entrypoint in the contract.
 That is the purpose of the following two methods which are only allowed for receive methods.
 Invoking these in an init method will lead to a runtime error and contract termination.